benediktjost/monoscope.nvim/README.md

 # monoscope.vim

-Telescope extension to search within mono repository by offering ways to restrict the amount of shown files and folders.
+Telescope extension to search within mono repository by offering ways to restrict the amount of shown folders and file types.
-Can be configured to only show folders from a codeowner files and restrict the shown file types.
+Can be configured to only show folders of a coder owner with respect to a codeowner file.

 ## Installation